Nityant17/Cybersec-Stuff/Hello_Hackers.md

 ## Intro to Commands
 - Commands used: `whoami`,`hello`
-- Thought Process: Invoke the `hello` command.
+- Thought Process: Need to invoke the `hello` command.
 - Solution: Started the challenge and used the `hello` command to get the flag.
 - Flag Obtained: pwn.college{gOZAjVDELWTYbF4_2SsoKHLxxEd.ddjNyUDLwMTN0czW}

 ## Intro to Arguments
 - Commands used: `echo`,`hello`
-- Thought Process: Run the `hello` command and put "hackers" as argument for the command.
+- Thought Process: Need to run the `hello` command and put "hackers" as argument for the command.
 - Solution: Started the challenge and inputted `hello hackers` where `hello` is the command and "hackers" is the argument to get the flag.
 - Flag Obtained: pwn.college{8k1YQGnLE4PISzhhKv9Zkc1rDFz.dhjNyUDLwMTN0czW}